Sbphillips19/www.MrSBP.com/index.md

 layout: default
 ---

 Amanda will be ordering you a set of business cards of your choice for your travels so you have some handy for whoever you meet along the way.
-Choose from the three options below - or we can make a hybrid of your favorite elements.
+Choose from the three options below - or choose a hybrid of your favorite elements.

 # [](#header-1) Option 1
 ![bcard1](/images/bcard1.png)